 Jan is an award-winning energy, environment and food and agriculture reporter.
 In 2013 she was the recipient of a Knight Journalism Fellowship at MIT on energy and climate.
 She is a former editor at The Hartford Courant, where she handled national politics including coverage of the controversial 2000 and 2004 presidential elections.
 As a freelance reporter, her stories have appeared in The New York Times, The Boston Globe, and elsewhere.
 She was an editor at the Gazette in Colorado Springs and spent more than 20 years as a TV and radio producer at CBS News and CNN in New York and in the Boston broadcast market.
 She graduated from the University of Michigan and attended Boston University’s graduate film program.

 Paul Stern, Viewpoints Editor

 Paul is the editor of CT Mirror’s opinion page, CT Viewpoints.
 He has more than 40 years of reporting and editing experience at newspapers in New Jersey, Florida and Connecticut.
 He worked 22 years at the Hartford Courant in various editing roles including as deputy state editor, assistant editor of Northeast Magazine, and as an associate editor at Courant.com.
+He began his journalism career in New Jersey, then migrated to the Sun-Sentinel and Fort Lauderdale News where he was a county government reporter and white-collar crime investigator.
 He earned his bachelor’s degree from Rutgers University.
 A trained chef, he and his wife own and operate a bed and breakfast in an historic home in Mansfield.